qrvey/partner-portal/website/versioned_docs/version-5.3/embedding/api/tutorial.md

 Hit **Send** to complete the POST and your response will return a valid “userid”.
 Keep this userID for later use.

-> **NOTE:** All user emails in the Qrvey app must be unique.
+> **Note:** All user emails in the Qrvey app must be unique.
 If a user has already been created, a “User already exists” message will pop up.
-In case this happens, you can try with option 2 to create a user.
+In case this happens, you can try with option 2 to get a user.

 ### Option 2: Get the user list